mahdi-shojaee/mediator/README.md

 **callback**
 *Type*: Function
 Callback function that invokes on a `publish` with the specified channel.
-All the parameters that passed to `publish` method will be arguments of this callback function.
+All the parameters that passed to `publish` method will be arguments of this callback function plus the published channel string.

 **context** *(Optional)*
 *Type*: any JavaScript valid type